 We made a lot of progress tonight, not only getting a considerable way through the first coat of red paint, but also testing a variety of techniques for applying the retroreflective glass beads!
-We also got to spend some time talking through how we’ll be temporarily installing the letters in a variety of spaces.
-We … [Read more…]

 On Friday night we played with some new things that Rosina brought over — retroreflective glass beads to be exact.
 We also made it through another three letters doing papier maché!
 And, we selected a colour for the letters, again thanks to Rosina doing some recon on paint chips.